InfinityWallet/Crypto-Assets/README.md

 For more information on adding a token, see the [Documentation](https://docs.shardcoin.io/contact-us/listings-and-whitelistings/listing#token-custom-list-integration)

+## Submission Fee
+Integration only requires a 2,500 Shard fee which is burned.
+This is to cover the design costs for custom assets and future updatee, along with the time taken to verify and validate projects.
+Additionally, it ensures that projects integrating support the Infinity Wallet.

 ## Adding a token checklist
 - [ ] Fork the Github repository